 Limit your time out and about as much as possible.
 Carry your disinfectant wipes with you and use them to open doors, push shopping carts, or to touch anything that normally gets touched.
 This can help stop you from spreading the disease.

-I highly recommend signing up for Amazon Prime to handle your deliveries for the next 30 days.
-Instacart is another great service so you can have groceries delivered too if you really want to minimize the amount of people out.
+Instacart is a great service so you can have groceries delivered too if you really want to minimize the amount of people out.

 We Stocked Up On Foods

 Speaking of Instacart, we went ahead and stocked up on food.
 My reasoning for this is Italy.
 When I heard that Italy basically shut down the entire country I knew that if the same thing were to happen here we would need to make sure we were prepared.

 I purchased a couple gallons of water for just in case, loads of canned and boxed goods, and even have an emergency stash of Ramen noodles just in case.

 We have plenty of beans, canned tomatoes, soups, and canned vegetables.
 I stocked up on pasta, prepackaged bags, evaporated milk, canned coconut milk, and even bought brownie mix.